-For short video about the Kentucky Humanities Council, click here.
+For short video about Kentucky Humanities, click here.

 More than just history, by Kentucky's story we mean Kentucky's writers, inventors, judges, musicians, architects, doctors – in short, the contributions from every walk of life to the quality of life in Kentucky.
 We recognize a need to build civic engagement as well as literacy, and we want to involve all ages and all places from Pine Knot to Princeton.
 Everyone has a story to tell, and everyone can learn from the stories of others.
 These stories, taken together, are the stories of our communities, our counties, our regions, and our unique Kentucky culture and heritage.
 They are the basis of our pride and the basic premise of community.

-For short video about the Kentucky Humanities Council, click here.
+For short video about Kentucky Humanities, click here.
 Our popular living history Kentucky Chautauqua dramas will introduce your community to a dozen people who made Kentucky great.
 Kentucky Humanities magazine gives you fresh perspectives on our history and culture.
 And there's much more.
 Join us in Telling Kentucky's Story!

 Humanity in all its forms.
 The humanities are the values by which we live, the ideas that organize our thinking, and all of the ways we communicate with each other.
 The humanities include the ways of knowing found in the academic disciplines of history, literature, and philosophy, as well as anthropology, sociology and psychology.
 But they encompass much more: religion, culture, the origins of Bluegrass music, the archaeology of landfills, Kentuckians' love for their counties, what they teach their children, why they make burgoo.
 All these things are the humanities.